j0eyv/ConditionalAccessBaseline/README.md

 > Currently only Windows, MacOS, Android and iOS are supported.
 If (for example) Linux or Windows Phone is allowed you need to modify the policy.

 > [!IMPORTANT]
-> Verify the included group(s) and/or add your custom groups which have all internals in it.

-### CA205-Internals-IdentityProtection-AllApps-AnyPlatform-CombinedRegistration

-This policy requires security information registration for internals only from a managed or compliant device.

-> [!IMPORTANT]
-> Verify the included group(s) and/or add your custom groups which have all internals in it.
+> Verify the included group(s) and/or add your custom groups which have all internals in it..

-### CA206-Internals-BaseProtection-AnyApp-Windows-CompliantorAADHJ
+### CA205-Internals-BaseProtection-AnyApp-Windows-CompliantorAADHJ

 This policy requires internals to make use of a Windows device that is compliant or AADHJ (Azure AD Hybrid Joined / Entra ID Hybrid Joined) while accessing any cloud app.